foxmask/django-th/docs/configuration.rst

 to activate a service, you will need to follow those steps

 * Requesting a key to the Services
-* Adding the key to the settings
+* Adding the key to your settings file
 * Adding the service from the Admin
 * Activating the service from your account from the public part of the website
 * Why this process ?